Amanda Kernell: Career

-Kernell received Best Young Director at the Venice Film Festival 2016 where she also received the Europa cinemas label for best European film.
-Later that year Sami Blood received Jury's special prize at the Tokyo international film festival.
-She went on to receive the Nordic film prize at the Gothenburg film festival 2017.
-In the same year she received Kurt Linder's scholarship from the Swedish film academy.
-Sami Blood was awarded four Golden Beetles at the Guldbagge gala in 2018 for best screenplay, best actress (lene Cecilia sparrok), best cut (anders skov) and audience award for best film.
-Kernell received the Dagens Nyheter Culture Prize in 2018 and the Swedish UN association's prize for human rights.
-In 2020 kernell's film Charter was nominated for Nordic council film prize and the Swedish academy award committee selected it for Sweden's entry for the Oscar for best international film for 2021 oscars.
-In December 2020 charter was nominated for guldbaggegalan 2021 in seven categories: best film, best director, best screenplay, best actress (ane dahl torp), best supporting actor (sverrir gudnason), best photo and best film design (sabine hviid).

-Style and Themes
+Style and themes

 Kernell states that "In my films, I always deal with topics such as forgiveness, responsibility, and betrayal."
 She tends to use close up shots and put a lot of the emphasis of the story on the actors.
 She prefers a "minimalistic form when shooting films, with camerawork that gets up close to characters and avoid overloading the movie with the decor or setting."
 Kernell believes that by doing this she will help the audience feel less lonely.
 Kernell loves to delve into the histories of her stories and incorporate how past events have their effects on society today.
 In Sami Blood she cast family members as extras because she believes it important that filmmakers tell their own stories.

 Kernell makes a point of representing her fear through the story of Charter.
 She explored the experience of what it would be like to be a single mother of divorce and fighting for custody over a child.